esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 note:
 Strictly speaking, this is a form of version control: separate versions are stored, commented on, and organized in some way.

-Lets see a more practical, systematic, and robust way of doing this...
+Let's see a more practical, systematic, and robust way of doing this...

 ===